TytuZx/Sumy-Kontrolne-i-Szyfrowanie/README.md

 3. encryption and decryption of files by the XOR method using a key specified by the user.

 This program is a console application and requires a Windows computer to run.

+The program was written using the CryptoPP Library : https://cryptopp.com To make changes to the project and to compile the program, you need to build the CryptoPP library and add the Cryptlib.lib file to the CryptoPP folder inside the project.